Armed forces salute 'corona warriors' by showering flower petals from choppers on Delhi hospitals

-Healthcare workers on Sunday had an "inspiring" start to the day as helicopters hovered over hospitals in the city and showered flower petals to thank the "corona warriors".
+Healthcare workers in the national capital received a beautiful surprise on Sunday as helicopters hovered over city hospitals, showering flower petals to thank the "corona warriors".
 While the workers were "elated" and "overwhelmed" by the gesture, they also said it will send out a message to those who have stigmatised and humiliated them.
+They also emphasised upon the need to provide more PPE kits to the frontline staff.

 A fleet of military jets carried out a spectacular fly-past over the national capital as part of a nationwide exercise to express gratitude to lakhs of doctors, paramedics, sanitation staff and other frontline workers engaged in fighting the coronavirus pandemic.
 The military jets, including Sukhoi-30 MKI, MiG-29 and Jaguar, flew over Rajpath, Delhi's centrepiece boulevard, and then orbited over the city for around 30 minutes from 11 am.